wovert/EnglishTutorials/README.md

 ### 宾语从句的反问

 - She is pretty, isn't she?
-- I new thought that he would come for the dinner pary, wouldn't he?
+- I never thought that he would come for the dinner pary, wouldn't he?
 - She belives that you are right, doesn't she?
 - We believe you can do it, ....? can't you
 - I am a boy, aren't I?